ministryofjustice/analytical-platform-dashboard-service/README.md

 brew install uv
 ```

-Or see the full installation instructions [here](https://docs.astral.sh/uv/getting-started/installation/).
+Or see the full [installation instructions](https://docs.astral.sh/uv/getting-started/installation/).

 ### Database for local development